-Pink gins have become ever so popular, and they aren’t just for the summer any more, but all-year-round deliciousness.
+Pink gins have become ever so popular, and they aren’t just for the summer any more, but for all-year-round enjoyment.
 They are made with a variety of ingredients, from sweeter berries to juicy citrus to delicate florals.
 Some brands have based their recipe on the traditional pink gin, which was created with angostura bitters.

 I have listed some popular pink gins below; it is nearly Valentine’s Day, after all.

 Pinkster Gin is the pink gin pioneer, made with real raspberries.
 Subtle sweetness with clear notes of juniper.
 Excellent gin!

 Expect tangy rhubarb with lovely sweetness and spicy notes from juniper, black pepper and cardamom.
 One of my favourites!